AhmedYahyaE/laravel-job-search-application/README.md

 3- Using Database Seeders and Model Factories.

 4 - Using Laravel's '[storage](storage)' directory (public disk and local driver) for storing user-uploaded images (instead of the regular '[public](public)' directory).
-Additionally, using a Symbolic Link between the '[storage/app/public](storage/app/public)' directory and '[public/storage](public/storage)' directory to display images throughout the application.
+Then, using a Symbolic Link between the '[storage/app/public](storage/app/public)' directory and '[public/storage](public/storage)' directory to display images throughout the application.

 5- Using Route Model Binding.